ices-taf/doc/procedure.md

 <details><summary>Prepare model input</summary>

-> The model input contains the data in the format that the model requires, for
+> The model input is data in the format that the model requires, for
 > example:<br>
 > \- text files such as `input.dat` with many tables, or<br>
 > \- `input.RData` with many R objects<br>